PrometheanDissident/prometheandissident.github.io/pages/democracy.md

 ## Are Parties and Leaders Necessary?

 One of the largest issues in debates about democracy deals with whether democracies should be representative or direct.

-- Explain distinction
-- Direct democracy is easier with smaller and more educated population
-- However, there can be risks with political knowledge and lack of time the average educated person has
+A direct democracy is when citizens vote directly on policies, while a representative democracy is when policy decisions are made by people who are voted on by citizens.
+Direct democracy can in theory be easier with a smaller and more educated population, as it allows for only a few people to need to specialize in knowledge necessary to know what policies are good or bad.
+However, lack of political knowledge and time to figure out what good policies are can make it much more difficult for people to make good decisions, even if they are of high intelligence.
+Most people simply don't have the time to figure out what are good and bad ideas, a problem exacerbated in direct democracy.
+And as shown in [Principles of Democracy](https://prometheandissident.github.io/democracy/#principles-of-democracy), this can have deleterious effects.

-- Most people don't have time to figure out what are good or bad ideas, and so there needs to be a small group of people who are involved with directly making policy and whose job it is to do so
-- Leaders and parties are crucial to this process
+To address these issues, there needs to be a small group of people who are involved with directly making policy and whose job it is to do so.
+Since the individuals in charge of policy are fewer, they are more accountable and have a greater incentive to make correct decisions.
+Furthermore, because they are specialized and paid to make policy decisions, they have the time to learn about issues and the prerequisite knowledge required to make good decisions, at least when they are educated and selected effectively, which an epistocracy would help to achieve (see [Epistocratic Decision-Making](https://prometheandissident.github.io/democracy/#epistocratic-decision-making)).

-- Is a leader necessary?
-Leaders are important as has been shown by research, as particular leader's personalities appear to affect economic outcomes in the country.
-But is it necessary?
-I argue that leaders can be necessary for engaging in rapid deiciosion-making when necessary, particularly in cases of emergency.
-- People are irrationally loyal to parties, although this would be benefitted by a more epistocratic system as smarter people are less party loyal
-- Still, this can come with a risk, are parties necessary?
-- Parties are.
-- Parties help coordinate policy preferences across policymakers, help voters understand basic platforms without having to review particular details of people, and help coordinate funding for campaigning should it occur
+Both political leaders and parties are crucial to this process, despite their drawbacks.
+As has been shown by research, leaders are very important for the economic outcomes of a society.
+Jones & Olken (2005) looked at deaths of leaders while in office due to natural causes as a source of exogenous variation in leadership.
+They found that leaders were very important for growth, particularly in autocratic regimes, but even still having substantial effects in democratic regimes<ref>https://economics.mit.edu/sites/default/files/publications/DO%20LEADERS%20MATTER.pdf</ref>.
+Leaders can be necessary for encaging in rapid decision-making when necessary, particularly in cases of emergency.
+It is often helpful to have a single person who can deal with large-scale issues in an immediate matter, as it speeds up the decision-making process.
+It would be more difficult to achieve such things with a committee of individuals.

+What about parties?
+As shown in [Principles of Democracy](https://prometheandissident.github.io/democracy/#principles-of-democracy), people are irrationally attached to party loyalty.
+This may be lowered in people with greater intelligence, so epistocratic decision-making could address the problem of excessive party loyalty to a degree.
+But this doesn't explain what the potential benefits of parties are.

+Democratic or voting-based institutions have been found to be unable to work properly in the absence of parties<ref>https://v-dem.net/media/publications/brief3.pdf</ref>.
+This is because parties fulfill a number of roles which helps both voters and legislators work properly.
+Within legislatures, political parties allow them to manage policymaking agendas and make credible bargains with one another, ensuring that decisions are made more efficiently and effectively in policymaking.
+During elections, political parties lower candidate mobilization costs through creating positive externality spillovers of one party member campaigning onto other party members, and also allows candidates to establish a greater reputation than they might be able to establish otherwise.
+This allows parties to function as a useful information shortcut or heuristic when voters are trying to make decisions, as they no longer need to research every individual candidate for every election round.

+Due to the median voter theorem, whereby democratic systems will generally elect in favor of the candidate or policy favored by the median voter<ref>https://en.wikipedia.org/wiki/Median_voter_theorem</ref>, democratic systems will oftentimes trend towards two party systems, where both parties become relatively similar to one another as they try to reach the preferences of the median voter.
+This means that two party systems are inevitable to a degree.

 ## On Women in Politics